paragch/mcp-travel-planning-system/COMPLETE_TRAVEL_SYSTEM_README.md

 # Hotel searches → Multi-hotel server
 "Find hotels in London for December 20-22 for 2 guests" "Show me hotels near King's Cross station"
-"Find hotels in East Croydon for December 15-16 for 1 guest"
+"Find hotels in <Location B> for December 15-16 for 1 guest"

 # Train searches → Trainline server
 "Find trains from London to Manchester today"